brandonhilkert/sucker_punch/README.md

 user when you can do these things in the background within the same process as your web application...

-Sucker Punch is built on top of [concurrent-ruby] (https://github.com/ruby-concurrency/concurrent-ruby).
+Sucker Punch is built on top of [concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby).
 Each job is setup as a pool, which equates to its own queue with individual workers working against the jobs.
 Unlike most other background processing libraries, Sucker Punch's jobs are stored in memory.
 The benefit to this is there is no